isapir/lucee-websocket/README.md

     WebsocketRegister(String endpoint, Component listener):ConnectionManager

+Where `endpoint` is the URI for the incoming WebSocket connections, e.g. `/ws/chat/{channel}`, and the Component listener is a component that implements any of the event handling methods as specified in the [Listener Component API](../../wiki/Listener-Component-API).

 This should only be done once, so you can do that in Application.cfc's onApplicationStart().

 Each _endpoint_ has its own [ConnectionManager](../../wiki/ConnectionManager-API) object, which keeps track of all of the client WebSockets that are connected to that _endpoint_.
-You can either store the _ConnectionManager_ in an Application scope variable, or retrieve it from a _WebSocket_ argument that is passed to some of the event handlers by calling the method _getConnectionManager()_ on that argument.
+You can either store the _ConnectionManager_ in an Application scope variable, or retrieve it from a [WebSocket](wiki/WebSocket-API) object that is passed as as argument to some of the event handlers by calling the method _getConnectionManager()_ on that argument, i.e. `arguments.websocket.getConnectionManager()`.